Xilinx/Vitis-Tutorials/Getting_Started/Vitis_Platform/README.md

    - Click the **linux on psv_cortexa72** domain
    - Update the **Display Name** to `xrt` by clicking the edit button on the right of this line and input the name.
 We'd like to indicate this is a Linux domain has XRT installed and is capable of running acceleration applications.
-   - Set **Bif file**: Click the drop down button like below and select **Generate BIF**.
-The generated BIF file is generated in resource directory.
+   - Set **Bif file**: Click the drop down-button like the following diagram and select **Generate BIF**.
+The generated BIF file is generated in the resource directory.

       ![vitis_platform_config](images/vitis_platform_config.PNG)

    - **Boot Components Directory**: Browse to **boot** and click OK.
 Bootgen will look for boot components referred by BIF in this directory to generate BOOT.BIN
    - **FAT32 Partition Directory**: Browse to **sd_dir** and click OK.
 Files in this directory will be copied to FAT32 partition of SD card.
+   - **QEMU Data**: Browse to **step3_pfm/boot/** and click OK.
+Emulator will use boot components from this directory.
    - Click **vck190_custom** project in the Vitis Explorer view, click the **Build** button to generate the platform.

+   >Note: If there are additional QEMU settings, please update qemu_args.txt accordingly.

-   After this step2 we have completed the platform creation process and next we will run an application to validate this platform.
+   After this step2 we have completed the platform creation process and next, we will run an application to validate this platform.

 ## Step 3: Validate this Vitis PLatform